leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: entropion-treatment_general-oculoplastic
 - How is entropion treated?
 - What can I do if I have in-turned eyelids?
-- Is eyedrops sufficient to treat in-turned eyelids?
+- Is [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} sufficient to treat in-turned eyelids?
 - How is in-turned eyelids corrected?
 - What can be done for in-turned eyelids?
 - Is surgery required for in-turned eyelids?